lastlicense/lastlicense/README.md

 My Goal:

-My goal is to continuously improve my skills, become a professional software developer, and create modern applications that solve real-world problems.
+My goal is to continuously improve my skills, become a professional software developer, and create modern applications.